Battle of Baekgang: Background

-Silla had an ongoing alliance with the Tang dynasty dating roughly to the Tang rise to power in the 620s.
-The Tang made a series of assaults against Goguryeo, but was not conquer it yet.
-All the Tang invasions had been from the north attacking south.
-Tang decided that the best strategy might be to attack Goguryeo from both the northern front and a southern front simultaneously with their ally Silla.
-However, in order to do so, they (Tang and Silla) had to eliminate Baekje (at the time allied to Goguryeo) and secure a base of operations in southern Korea for a second front.
-The military campaign against Baekje began in 660.
+In 660, the coalition troops of Silla and Tang China attacked Paekche, resulting in the annexation of Paekche by Tang China.
+A Buddhist monk Dochim (도침; 道琛) and the former Paekche general Buyeo Boksin rose to try to restore their country.
+They welcomed the Paekche prince Buyeo Pung back from Japan to serve as king, with Juryu (주류, 周留, in modern Seocheon County, South Chungcheong) as their headquarters.

-Together, Silla and Tang invaded Baekje and effectively eliminated it when they captured the capital of Sabi, Baekje's last king Uija, and most of the royal family.
-Soon afterwards, however, the Baekje people revolted and threw off Silla and Tang rule in large areas of northern Baekje.
-The Baekje general Boksin attempted to take back the 40 lost counties still under Silla-Tang control.
-He also recalled Prince Buyeo Pung from Japan (a number of members of the Baekje royal family resided in Japan as hostages who mortgaged the alliance of Baekje with Japan), sent 100 Tang prisoners to the Yamato court, and requested military aid.
-General Boksin proclaimed Prince Buyeo Pung as the new king of Baekje.
-Although the restoration forces had some initial success against Tang and Silla troops, by 662, they were in serious trouble, and their area of control was confined to the fortress of Churyu and its immediate vicinity.
-As their situation went from bad to worse, Buyeo Pung had Boksin killed for fear of insurrection.
+Although Paekche restoration forces had some initial success against Tang and Silla troops, by 662, they were in serious trouble, and their area of control was confined to the fortress of Churyu and its immediate vicinity.
+As their situation went from bad to worse, Buyeo Pung had Gwisil Boksin killed for fear of insurrection.

-Baekje and Yamato Japan had been long-standing allies by this time, and their royal houses were related.
-The fall of Baekje in 660 came as a terrible shock to the Yamato royal court.
+Paekche and Yamato Japan had been long-standing allies by this time, and their royal houses were related, so Paekche royals resided in Japan throughout the centuries as a token of goodwill to ask for favors from Japan, but also acting as spies (but only when Paekche was eliminated were Princes Buyeo Pung and his brother, and no other Paekche royal prior, came to be listed in the Nihon Shoki as "hostages."
+Of note, there have also been cases of Nihon Shoki deliberately recording visiting foreign diplomats as "hostages" such as King Muyeol of Silla who entered and left Japan for a diplomatic mission with China without being waylain, in but a span of few months).
+The fall of Paekche in 660 came as a terrible shock to the Yamato royal court.
 Empress Saimei said:

 "We learn that in ancient times there have been cases of troops being asked for and assistance requested: to render help in emergencies, and to restore that which has been interrupted, is a manifestation of ordinary principles of right.
-The Land of Baekje, in its extremity, has come to us and placed itself in our hands.
+The Land of Paekche, in its extremity, has come to us and placed itself in our hands.
 Our resolution in this matter is unshakable.
 We will give separate orders to our generals to advance at the same time by a hundred routes."

-Crown Prince Naka no Ōe, later to become Emperor Tenji, and Empress Saimei decided to dispatch an expeditionary force led by Abe no Hirafu (阿倍比羅夫) to help the besieged Baekje restoration forces.
+Crown Prince Naka no Ōe, later to become Emperor Tenji, and Empress Saimei decided to dispatch an expeditionary force led by Abe no Hirafu to help the besieged Paekche restoration forces.
 The troops were largely local strongmen (kuni no miyatsuko) drawn from mostly western Honshū, Shikoku, and especially Kyūshū, although some warriors were also from Kantō and northeastern Japan.

 Empress Saimei moved the capital to the Asakura temporary palace near the shipyards in northern Kyūshū to personally oversee the military campaign.
 As the main fleet set sail, the Man'yōshū records Empress Saimei composing a waka: